 smetrics.example.com points to:

-In the past, Adobe recommended that customers setup two CNAME one for HTTPS and one for HTTP.
-Since it is a best practice to encrypt traffic and most browsers are strongly discouraging HTTP we no longer recommend setting up a CNAME for HTTP.
+In the past, Adobe recommended that customers setup two CNAME, one for HTTPS and one for HTTP.
+Since it is a best practice to encrypt traffic and most browsers are strongly discouraging HTTP, we no longer recommend setting up a CNAME for HTTP.
 If you need to configure your CNAME for HTTP, please reach out to Adobe Customer Care.

 When the CNAME is in place, Adobe works with DigiCert to purchase and install a certificate on Adobe’s production servers.

 If you have an existing implementation, you should consider visitor migration to maintain your existing visitors.
 After the certificate has been pushed live to Adobe’s production environment, you can update your tracking server variables to the new hostnames.
 Meaning, if the site is not secure (HTTP), update the

 s.trackingServer.
 If the site is secure (HTTPS), update both

 Update Implementation Code (see below).